rootinc/rootinc.github.io/_posts/2016-08-18-sails-passport-azure-oauth.md

 1: First, make sure you `npm install passport-azure-oath` and update `package.json` to reflect this.
 You can remove and npm uninstall `passport-ldap`.

 2: Next, we need to set up an app with M$ Office 365 Dev Tools.
 Let's go [here][link2].
 You will need to login with your root credentials and allow the M$ dev app.
 From there, use the form -- it's pretty easy.
-Redirect URI was a little tricky for me, in that it should be the route to your app that callbacks the login request.
+Redirect URI was a little tricky for me, in that it should be the route to your app that callbacks the login request after success with Office 365 login.
 I ended up using the same as you will see in a few steps.

 3: Here's what I ended up changing in `AuthController.js`:
 {% highlight javascript linenos %}